stac-utils/stac-fastapi/README.md

 make docker-run
 ```

+#### Note to Docker for Windows users

+You'll need to enable experimental features on Docker for Windows in order to run the docker-compose, due to the "--platform" flag that is required to allow the project to run on some Apple architectures.
+To do this, open Docker Desktop, go to settings, select "Docker Engine", and modify the configuration JSON to have `"experimental": true`.

 ### Testing
 The database container provided by the docker-compose stack must be running.
 Run all tests:
 ```bash